Accident Compensation Corporation: History

 The Act was later replaced by the Injury Prevention, Rehabilitation and Compensation Act 2001, which was in 2010 renamed the Accident Compensation Act 2001.
 The Commission's annual report for 1989/90 proposed that the distinction between accidents—which are covered—and "illness"—which is not—should be dropped.
 This proposal was not taken up by the government.

 From 1 July 1999, the fourth National government allowed private insurance operators to provide work-related accident insurance, and ACC was briefly exposed to competition.
 The fifth Labour government (elected in November 1999) repealed this change, and as of 1 July 2000 re-instated ACC as the sole provider of accident insurance coverage.

+On 30 May 2025, ACC chair Tracey Batten resigned effective immediately.
+In March 2024, the Sixth National Government had renewed a chairmanship for a further three-year term until 2027.

 Features

 ACC is the sole and compulsory provider of accident insurance in New Zealand for all work and non-work related injuries.
 The corporation administers the ACC Scheme on a no-fault basis, so that anyone, regardless of the way in which they suffered an injury, has coverage under the scheme.
 Due to the scheme's no-fault basis, people who have suffered personal injury do not have the right to sue an at-fault party, except for exemplary damages.